elbb/bb-gitversion/ci/example/README.md

 # Example concourse CI pipeline

-This example is inteneded to make integration of the build pipeline more easy into other building blocks.
+This example is intended to show the integration of a build pipeline in a derived building block.

 ## Adaptions for your building block

 This section describes what needs to be done within the several files.
-**Note, that files calld `credentials.yaml` will is ignored by `.gitignore` and will not be checked in.**
+**Note that files called `credentials.yaml` are ignored by `.gitignore` and will not be checked in.**

 ### config.example.yaml

 Open the `config.example.yaml` and specify the fields that are described.
-This config file shows an example for an fictive building block calld `bb-example`.
+This config file shows an example for a fictive building block called `bb-example`.

 Note: if you are using a real S3 endpoint you should enter those data.
 If you are using the local test environment specify like below.